Mail::Transport::Send - send a message

 found in the first (is latest added) group are used.
 If no resent groups

-are found, the normal To
+are found, the normal To, Cc, and Bcc lines are taken.

 $obj->putContent(MESSAGE, FILEHANDLE, OPTIONS)